By: Alicia King, Executive Health on November 14th, 2022

 1. Start with the executive physical.

-For your executive health program, the annual executive physical exam is like a pre-requisite.
+For your executive health program, the annual executive physical exam is a prerequisite.
 There is no executive health program without it.

 2. Add concierge primary care and wellness for comprehensive care throughout the year.